Dhiggins94/socialmedia-homepage/README.md

 # SocialMedia-homepage-mockup

-This is an Landing page created enitrely with Material UI (MUI) as a way to re create a social media website.
+This is an Landing page created enitrely with Material UI (MUI) as a way to re create a social media website. this website displays the users feed, dark mode and light mode.

 technologies used: MUI, ReactJS